Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/messaging-system.md

 ---
 id: messaging-system
 title: Messaging System and RPCs
-description: An introdution to the messaging system in MLAPI covering RPC's and Custom Messages
+description: An introduction to the messaging system in Unity MLAPI, including RPC's and Custom Messages.
 ---